-Posted on December 14, 2023 in Medical Malpractice
+Posted on December 14, 2023 written by Jane Paulson

 Cancer is the second leading cause of death annually in the US, according to information available from the Centers for Disease Control and Prevention (CDC).
 There are many types of cancers that can affect individuals.
 Sometimes, cancers do not cause much harm to individuals, but others can be detrimental.